Who can borrow a laptop?

 How many laptops are available and what kind are they?

-Currently there are five laptops that may be borrowed at Scott Library Circulation, two at the Peter F. Bronfman Business Library, five at the Steacie Science & Engineering Library, and 14 at the Frost Library.
+Currently there are two laptops that may be borrowed at the Peter F. Bronfman Business Library, five at the Steacie Science & Engineering Library, and 14 at the Frost Library.

 The laptop computers are Dell Latitude D400s with 512 MB memory at the Peter F. Bronfman Business Library and the Frost Library.